DamianS-eng/wiihacks-wiki/amazon/amazon.md

 ### Component to HDMI

   Do you have your component cable?
-If so you want one of these as they will allow you a great quality video conversion.
+If so, you'll want one of these as they will allow you a great quality video conversion.
 My setup includes the higher cost option:

 #### Higher Cost Option